Stationary Heston model: Calibration and Pricing of exotics using Product Recursive Quantization: Introduction

 Once we are able to price European options, we can think of calibrating our model to market data.
 Indeed the parameters of the model are calibrated using the implied volatility surface observed in the market.
 However, the calibration of the Standard Heston model is highly depending on the initial guess we choose in the minimization problem.
 This is due to an over-parametrization of the model (see \cite{gauthier2009fitting}).
 Hence, when we consider the Heston model in its stationary regime, there is one parameter less to calibrate as the initial value of the volatility is no longer deterministic.
 The stationary model tends to be more robust when it comes to calibration.

 In the second part of paper, we deal with the pricing of Exotic options such as Bermudan and Barrier options.
 We propose a method based on hybrid product recursive quantization.
 The "hybrid" term comes from the fact that we use two different types of schemes for the discretization of the volatility and the asset (Milstein and Euler-Maruyama).
-The recursive quantization (also called Markovian quantization) was first introduced in \cite{pages2004optimal} and then studied extensively by Pagès $\&$ Sagna in \cite{pages2015recursive} for one dimensional diffusions discretized by an Euler-Maruyama scheme.
-They proposed a fast algorithm based on deterministic methods for building the quantization tree.
-Then, the fast recursive quantization was extended to one-dimensional higher-order schemes by \cite{mcwalter2018recursive} and to higher dimensions using product quantization (see \cite{abbas2018product,rudd2017fast,callegaro2017american,callegaro2017pricing}).
-Then, once the quantization tree is built, we proceed by a backward induction using the Backward Dynamical Programming Principle for the price of Bermudan options and using the methodology detailed in \cite{sagna2010pricing,pages2018numerical} based on the conditional law of the Brownian Bridge for the price of Barrier options.
+Recursive quantization was first introduced by Pagès $\&$ Sagna in \cite{pages2015recursive}.
+It is a Markovian quantization (see \cite{pages2004optimal}) drastically improved by the introduction of fast deterministic optimization procedure of the quantization grids and the transition weights.
+This optimization allows them to drastically reduce the time complexity by an order of magnitude and build such trees in a few seconds.
+Originally devised for Euler-Maruyama scheme of one dimensional Brownian diffusion, it has been extended to one-dimensional higher-order schemes by \cite{mcwalter2018recursive} and to medium dimensions using product quantization (see \cite{abbas2018product,rudd2017fast,callegaro2017american,callegaro2017pricing,sagna2018general}).
+Then, once the quantization tree is built, we proceed by a backward induction using the Backward Dynamic Programming Principle for the price of Bermudan options and using the methodology detailed in \cite{sagna2010pricing,pages2018numerical} based on the conditional law of the Brownian Bridge for the price of Barrier options.